-Step 7 - Offers, Provisional License Checks, Onboarding
+Step 5 - Offers, Provisional License Checks, Onboarding

-- Once you have accepted a verbal offer, a written offer will be sent to you via our application system - You will be required to accept the offer electronically and complete some Essential Documents to complete the hiring process and before you begin your onboarding process further information will be provided to you at that time - Note that you will not be able to begin move forward with the onboarding process until you have your Provisional license
+- Once you have accepted a verbal offer, a formal offer will be sent to you via our application system (VI-Hire). - You will be required to accept the formal offer electronically and complete pre-boarding essential documents to finalize the hiring process. - You will not be able to move forward with the onboarding process until you have your Provisional license and provide a copy of it with your pre-boarding documents.